ADHD-Online/lambdas/README.md

 Hope that's clear enough.

-`viewParser` is a zod parser that matches exactly the data returned by the associated view in BigQuery.
-This exists as a fail-fast sanity check, as well as a means of transforming the incoming view data if that's ever necessary, for whatever reason.
+`source` is a functin that fetches and prepares the flow's data.
+It expects at a minimum to have a result like:

+    {
+      patientRecordKey: {
+        pk: string;
+        sk: string;
+      };
+      email?: string;
+      phone?: string;
+    }

+...which represent the three side effects these flows are meant to cause.
+`patientRecordKey` is how the lambda changes the `nextSteps` section of the user's portal, `email` is the user's email, and `phone` is the user's phone number (these two only need to be present if the user hasn't opted out of either mode of contact).
+Any additional fields will be replaced-into the message/email templates.

-The function returns a no-arguments lambda handler that will run the view when triggered.
+The function returns an appropriate-arguments lambda handler that will run the view when triggered.